aquainnis/aquainnis.github.io/content/home/accomplishments.md

 active = true  # Activate this widget? true/false
 weight = 50  # Order that this section will appear.

-title = "Accomplish&shy;ments"
+title = "Customers & Partners"
-subtitle = "PREVIOUS ASSOCIATIONS THAT HELPED TO GATHER EXPERIENCE"
+subtitle = "WHO WE HAVE WORKED WITH TO GET TO WHERE WE ARE"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format